0LNetworkCommunity/documentation/docs/archive/canonical/technical/Proof_of_Fee_Part_1.md

 Validator utility also includes the exercise of governance rights.
 Validators have outsized roles in governance (parameter changes, state machine upgrades).
 In fact, it may be said that validators hold the only "hard power" governance.
 Validators can always coordinate to apply a write to the database and that control over the protocol gives them de facto power to set policy.
 Most chains try to apply lower friction ways of other stakeholders changing policy, however ultimately the validator has the last say (or veto) on policies.
-Even if there are other governance mechanisms on\-chain, validators may in collusion reject such transactions which trigger an upgrade (more below on types of malicious behavior).
+Even if there are other governance mechanisms on-chain, validators may in collusion reject such transactions which trigger an upgrade (more below on types of malicious behavior).
 Resolving this balance of power is not the topic of this paper; suffice to say that the validator can reasonably have a private valuation for this governance role.